 Pour the flaming brandy over the pudding.
 Make sure the lights are out when taking to the table for a grand entrance.

-Once the flames have extinguished, serve with a brandy butter, brandy sauce, caramel brandy sauce, cream or home-made custard.
+Once the flames have extinguished, serve with a brandy butter, brandy sauce, caramel brandy sauce, cream, ice cream or home-made custard.

 100g soft, unsalted butter